unkcpz/tatzelwurm/DESIGN.md

 The coordinator plays two major roles.
 It is a message broker that communicate with workers connected and meanwhile it is a queue system that knows **when** to send **which** task to run on **which** worker with load balencing.

-In order to replace RMQ for queuing the tasks and recover the tasks state after reboot the machine, it need the functionality to persistent the task list on the disk.
+In order to replace RMQ for queuing the tasks and recover the tasks state after reboot the machine, it needs the functionality to persistent the task list on the disk.
-Different from RMQ which lack of API to introspect task queues to determine the task list and task priorities, the coordinator has the task table with task can tagged with multiple properties such as priorities and it blocking type.
+Different from RMQ which lack of API to introspect task queues to determine the task list and task priorities, the coordinator has the task table with task can be tagged with multiple properties such as priority and it blocking type.
 Using Rust is for the edging performance that can potentially handle millions of processes in the foreseeable future.

 Here are requirements for the coordinator:

 - It runs as a server and waiting for messages from/to actioner/workers.
-The workers are client that can run on a python interpreter with an event loop and the actioner can send message to trigger the operation to send bundled message to workers.
+The workers are clients that can run on a python interpreter with an event loop and the actioner can send message to trigger the operation to send bundled messages to workers.
 - The server will listen for incoming tasks, manage worker connections (handshake and monitoring the heartbeat of the worker), and handle the load balencing of tasks to workers.
 - There are cases the workers will closed without finishing its tasks, when this happened coordinator need to know the state change of workers and resend the unfinished tasks to another worker.
 - The task coordinator implement persistent task queuing so that tasks can be recovered after a machine reboot.
-The go to solution I can see is using an embeded DB like RocksDB or use Redis with its RDB+AOL.
+The go to solution I can see is using an embeded DB like `RocksDB` or use `Redis` with its RDB+AOL.
 - For task queue persistence (continue of the point above): the embedeb DB only allowed one connection and this connection is from the coordinator (therefore, only the coordinator is directly communicate to the embedeb DB).
 Tt communicates with the worker and when worker responds, coordinater should updates tasks (e.g. `pending`, `in_progress`, `completed`) into the serialized task data.
 (More details are discussed in later sections.)

 2. Worker

-The worker is responsible for running python functions (or more generic if the I can provide message interfacein Rust, I believe it is not hard to build on top the wrapper to different languages, such as Julia and Lua).
+The worker is responsible for running python functions (or more generic if the I can provide message interface in Rust, I believe it is not hard to build on top the wrapper to different languages, such as Julia and Lua).
 In the context of plumpy, it is for running python coroutines by place the coroutines to the event loop that bind to the worker interpretor.
 There are two ways of implementing the worker, one is having the worker as client and implemented in python, the harder way is implement worker in rust and expose the interface to python using `pyo3`.
 (?
 May possible to further seperate define the functionalitios of worker.
 It needs to communicate and running things.
 The communicate port is de/serializing the data and this port can definitly use the API exposed through `pyo3` here.)